 UMBC offers a range of financial aid and payment options so that all students may benefit from a UMBC education.
 Financial aid can come in the form of grants, work, student loans, parent loans, scholarships and other awards.

-Summer 2018 Financial Aid
+2021-2022 Financial Aid Offers

 The Family Educational Rights and Privacy Act (FERPA) protects the privacy of student education records by limiting the disclosure of such records.
 Students may grant other individuals access to their account information via the Profile Sharing feature in myUMBC.
 It is a student’s responsibility to share their profile with anyone they would like to receive information about their financial aid and billing.
-For instructions on how to provide a person access to your financial aid and billing information, please see our Profile Sharing Instructions.

 FAFSA School Name: UMBC